fionyvan/fionyvan/README.md

 - A tableau public dashboard using the sample_superstore.csv dataset

 ### Here are a few interesting courses I have taken:
-- `STA314H1` - Statistical Methods for Machine Learning I
+- Statistical Methods for Machine Learning I
-- `CSC207H1` - Software Design
-- `STA302H1` - Methods of Data Analysis I
+- Methods of Data Analysis I
-- `STA414H1` - Statistical Methods for Machine Learning II (IPR)
-- `CSC343H1` - Introduction to Databases (IPR)
+- Introduction to Databases
+- Software Design